jtv/libpqxx/README.md

 Programming with libpqxx
 ------------------------

-Your first program will involve the libpqxx classes "connection" (see the `pqxx/connection.hxx` header), and `work` (a convenience alias for `transaction<>` which conforms to the interface defined in `pqxx/transaction_base.hxx`).
+Your first program will involve the libpqxx classes `connection` (see the `pqxx/connection.hxx` header), and `work` (a convenience alias for `transaction<>` which conforms to the interface defined in `pqxx/transaction_base.hxx`).